t-crest/soc-comm/README.md

 #### TODO (S4NOC)

  * Test the NoC (is the receiver the right one?)
+   * The ideal queues is failing, the real thing is OK
  * Find a way to configure
  * NI should not use split buffers when size is 0
  * Find a way to receive all inserted packets, this might improve the numbers